'The writing is quiet, subtle, and makes the kind of surprising turns that are the mark of fine verse.’ – Fiona Sampson, The Guardian on After Cezanne

 'After Cézanne’ is a collection of 56 poems about the life and influence of the Paul Cézanne.
 Cézanne has been an inspiration to me since I was at Goldsmiths Art College thirty years ago, so the poems come out of hundreds of hours of looking at his paintings, as well as reading his letters, reading biographies and critical studies, not to mention a wonderful trip to his studio.
 It has taken me five years to write.'

-London launch of Maitreyabandhu's third Bloodaxe poetry collection, After Cézanne, a sequence of fifty-six poems exploring the life and work of the post-impressionist painter Paul Cézanne.
-Maitreyabandhu will read from the collection and will be interviewed by actor, comedian, writer and film maker Steve Whiteley.
+After Cézanne is a sequence of fifty-six poems exploring the life and work of the post-impressionist painter Paul Cézanne.

 Maitreyabandhu reads 'The Apple's Progress' from After Cézanne.